What Do Blacklegged Deer Ticks Look Like?

 Preventing deer ticks is difficult, but you can reduce the tick population with the following do-it-yourself methods:

-- Check yourself and your pets after spending time outdoors and remove any ticks you find; often, you can find and dispose of them before they bite.
+Check yourself and your pets after spending time outdoors and remove any ticks found; often, you can find and dispose of them before they bite.